htilburgs/MMM-MyPrayerTimes/README.md

   position: 'top_left',
   header: 'My Prayer Times',
   config: {
-          mptLat: 51.508515,		// Replace with the latitude of your location
+          mptLat: null,			// Replace with the latitude of your location
-	  mptLon: 0.1254872,		// Replace with the Longitude of your location
+	  mptLon: null,			// Replace with the Longitude of your location
-	  mptMethode: 2,		// Which calculation methode is used, see options below
+	  mptMethode: 3,		// Which calculation methode is used, see options below
 	  showSunrise: true,		// Display Sunrise
 	  showSunset: true,		// Display Sunset
 	  showMidnight: true,		// Display Midnight